leshafiq/prox-homelab/README.md

+Hello, my name is Mohamed Shafiq.
+Feel free to use my code to setup a homelab

 If you're running any NAS and wanted to bind SMB share folder to a LXC container, you need to install "CIFS-UTILS" in proxmox pve.
 And then make a directory eg. /mnt/media. run command "mount -t cifs -o user="username" //ipaddress//foldername /directory. then set mount point to container eg. "pct set 104 -mp1 /mnt/media/,mp=/shared"